Oil painting of a red horizon.

 White Rhino oil painting [30" x 10"], 2007

-The story of White Rhino is a study of wildlife in a serene landscape juxtaposed with an impending future.
+The story of White Rhino is a study of wildlife that sets a serene African landscape in dynamic contrast with an impending future for the northern white rhinoceros.
 The piece was effective in raising a question ― the question that might be asked of any artist who studies wildlife: what role does the artist play beyond the art, beyond reckognizing the human impact on other animal species, beyond reckognizing that we people can work, or not work, to leave spaces and create places for other species to coexist on this planet?
 Framed on the far left of the painting, in medium close-up, and painted in detail, the offset focus on the aged rhino adds context and perspective to the scenery.
 It invites space for the green hills with the calf to be seen as a place of hope and purpose, while the red sky that blazes on the horizon on the far right creates a sharp contrast that raises alarm and reminds the viewer of the endangered state of these animals in the wild.
 The answer to the question is all about the world we want to live in, and Animat Habitat™ wants a world with rhinos.
 The white rhino, the largest extant species of rhinoceros, is considered to consist of two subspecies: the southern and the northern white rhinoceros.
 In 2006, four rhinos living in Garamba National Park were the last known wild northern whites.
 (None have been seen since.)